matthewrv/matthewrv/README.md

 ## Hi, I’m Matvey (@matthewrv)

-I am currently working as Python developer at Yandex.
+I am currently working as Software developer at Yandex.

 Welcome to my GitHub profile.
-Here I post some of my personal projects as practice in programming.
-Also there are some projects that I have implemented during my studying at University.
+Here I post some of my personal projects as practice programming.
+Also here I store some projects that I have implemented at University.

 ## My interests

-I am interested in backend web-development (using Python) and looking forward to start learning JS and frontend development to extend my general knowledge of web-development.
+Backend and desktop development using:
+- Python (primarily)
+- Go
+- Rust

 ## My portfolio and projects